Monetization

 A practical model to price APIs with economic discipline, commercial flexibility and strategic clarity.

 API pricing should not be reduced to a technical tariff per call.
-A credible monetization model must combine infrastructure cost, engineering effort, support, compliance, integrations, demand behavior and business strategy.
+A credible monetization model should begin with fixed cost per call, transform that logic into a monthly base cost, then incorporate excess usage, support, analytics, compliance, integration and profit margin.

 Why pricing APIs is harder than it looks